freedomzx/KoroneBot/README.md

 ### !stocks

 Gets stock information for a certain company's ticker.
+Done using the yfinance API on PyPi.

 Order: Send "!stocks", wait for bot response, send the ticker of the company to analyze stock data for, receive either an error message (cannot be found) or the stock information of the company.

 ### !translate

-Translates any given words or sentences into a different language using the Google Translate API.
+Translates any given words or sentences into a different language using the Google Translate API, googletrans on PyPi.

 Order: Send "!translate", wait for bot response, send the phrase to be translated, wait for bot response, send the language code for the phrase to be translated to.

+### !vtuberLives

+Checks who out of the dictionary of VTubers listed in definitions.py are live.

+Order: Send "!vtuberLives", get response (in a few moments).

 ### !weather